EFTEC/BladeOneHtml/README.md

 #### tablehead

 It renders the header of the table (optional).
-Each cell added inside it, is rendered as "th" html tag
+Each cell added inside it, is rendered as "th" HTML tag

 #### tablebody

 It renders the body of the table (optional).
-Each cells added inside it, is rendered as "td" html tag
+Each cells added inside it, is rendered as "td" HTML tag

 #### tablefooter

 It renders the footer of the table (optional).
-Each cell added inside it, is rendered as "th" html tag
+Each cell added inside it, is rendered as "th" HTML tag

 #### tablerows